IoT in Manufacturing Industry: Use Cases and Benefits Explained

 Manufacturing industries are adopting this digital interconnectivity and are applying it to their manufacturing operations.
 Some IoT in manufacturing industry examples are ground-level facility management, staff management, machinery monitoring, and much more.

 However, the use of IoT in manufacturing industry is referred to as Industrial IoT (IIoT).
-And yes, IoT and IIoT are two different things.
+And yes, Industrial Internet of Things (IIoT) and IoT are two different things.
+IIoT is just a part of IoT.
+IoT is a user-centric concept, while IIoT focuses on supply chain, manufacturing, and management.

 So, IIoT uses several digital tools to connect devices, data, and big machines in factories to increase productivity and improve quality.

-In recent years, the use of IIoT in the manufacturing industry has increased twofold, as it’s making factories more safer for ground zero level workers, and yes, it has also helped businesses save millions of dollars.
+In recent years, the use of IIoT in the manufacturing industry has increased twofold, as it’s making factories safer for ground zero level workers, and yes, it has also helped businesses save millions of dollars.

 According to the statistics: